kyletimmermans/shell-color-prompt-tool/README.md

 3. Show list of parts of prompt
 4. Let them chose which parts they want and hit done
 5. Now Print list of colors for reference
-6. Allow them to chose each piece of their PROMPT and color it
+6. Allow them to chose each piece of their PROMPT and color it (Foreground and Background
 7. Show them a preview of final prompt and if they want to start over
 8. Place export PROMPT='their choices' into ~/.zshrc
 9. source ~/.zshrc